Game of Thrones: Who was Battle of Winterfell MVP?

 Endgame confirms Captain America as my favorite Avenger: Steve Rogers reminds us again that it’s not the star-spangled suit and Vibranium shield that make a hero.

-Discuss: Game of Thrones by the numbers: Who was Battle of Winterfell MVP?
+Discuss: Game of Thrones' Battle of Winterfell statistical analysis: Who was the MVP?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.